Tornado Weekend!

 (1963 - 2012)

-I am certain many people, especially those who were die hard fans of Ms. Houston were shocked to hear that she had passed away, Saturday, February 11, 2012 while preparing to attend the Grammy's in Los Angeles.
 Houston was staying at the Beverly Hills Hilton when she was found by one of her entourage submerged in a bathtub filled with water.

 Of course, there was the time when Whitney sang, "The Star Spangled Banner" in 1991 at Super Bowl XXV http://youtu.be/xS-R7SM_-M4

-It is so sad, distressing really, when you see the body of a major pop star/celebrity of the caliber of Whitney Houston or Michael Jackson being taken away on a gurney to the Coroner's office.
-It's almost surreal because for many years these singing giants were immortalized almost to the point of being seen (or appearing to be seen) as musical Gods.
-Then death comes knocking and reminds us all just how real life and death are and that from the poorest of the poor to the richest of the rich -- all ships truly do anchor at the same harbor -- in the end.
+Then death comes knocking and reminds us all just how real life and death are and that from the poorest of the poor to the richest of the rich -- all ships truly do anchor at the same harbor in the end.

-I will miss this legendary woman; the legendary queen of pop and cousin to another favorite of mine, Ms. Dionne Warwick.
-My prayers and condolences to the entire family.
+I will miss this legendary entertainer - the legendary queen of pop and cousin to another favorite of mine, Ms. Dionne Warwick.

 Whiteny, we will always love you.